Iodine: benefits, dosage, contraindications

 Antithyroid: strong interaction

-The concomitant use of antithyroid agents and iodine can enhance the antithyroid effect and lead to hypothyroidism.
+Concomitant use of antithyroid drugs and iodine may enhance the antithyroid effect and lead to hypothyroidism.

 Antihypertensive: moderate interaction

-Antihypertensives belonging to the class of angiotensin-converting enzyme (ACE) inhibitors and to the class of angiotensin II receptor antagonists (ARBs) can increase potassium levels.
-The concomitant use of these drugs and potassium iodide increases the risk of hyperkalemia.
+Antihypertensives belonging to the families of angiotensin-converting enzyme inhibitors (ACE inhibitors) and angiotensin II receptor antagonists (ARBs) can increase potassium levels.
+Concomitant use of these drugs and potassium iodide increases the risk of hyperkalemia.

 Diuretics: moderate interaction

 Potassium-sparing diuretics can increase potassium levels.
-The concomitant use of these drugs and potassium iodide increases the risk of hyperkalemia.
+Concomitant use of these drugs and potassium iodide increases the risk of hyperkalemia.

 Amiodarone: moderate interaction

 Amiodarone contains iodine.
-The concomitant use of iodine and amiodarone may increase iodine levels and lead to altered thyroid function.
+Concomitant use of iodine and amiodarone may increase iodine levels and lead to impaired thyroid function.

 Lithium: moderate interaction

 Lithium can inhibit thyroid function.
-The concomitant use of iodine and lithium may have synergistic hypothyroid effects.
+Concomitant use of iodine and lithium may have synergistic hypothyroid effects.